• Skip to primary navigation

 Activated carbon can adsorb as much as 60% of its weight in pollutants.
 This is best accomplished by increasing the “dwell time” or time spent in contact with the pollutants.

-An activated carbon filter pad cannot supply much in the way of dwell time.
-This is why air purifier manufacturers whose real business is nothing but air purification include a deep activated carbon bed that often weighs many pounds.
+This is why high quality air purifier manufacturers whose business is nothing but air purification include a deep activated carbon bed that often weighs many pounds.

 Question the design of the air purifier

-Activated carbon filter pads are often used as a prefilter in front of a higher efficiency particle filter.
-This exposes the activated carbon to the incoming stream of dust and microparticles.
 The structure of activated carbon is that of macropores branching into ever-smaller micropores.
 Incoming particles can easily clog these larger pores and prevent gaseous contaminants from entering the micropores where adsorption takes place.
-Using an activated carbon filter pad as a prefilter is a bad design decision.

-Another bad decision that seems to defy all common sense is the inclusion of scent cartridges in air purifiers with activated carbon filter pads.
 Since activated carbon is supposed to remove odors and volatile chemicals from the air, why is a source of volatile chemical fragrance included?
 This seems to defeat the purpose of the activated carbon.
-The reality is that the scent masks the odors in the air and is intended to lead you to believe the air purifier is doing a good job.

-Purification with activated carbon works if you choose the right air purifier
+Activated carbon filtration works if you choose the right air purifier

-Activated carbon filters have real value when they take the form of a deep activated carbon bed.
 There are several air purifier manufacturers that design and build there own products with this in mind.
 Some examples are Allerair, Austin Air, Blueair, and Iqair.
 These companies understand that a large volume of activated carbon is essential for air purifier performance.

 Activated carbon filter pads are a gimmick of marketing companies.
 These sales organizations are only interested in grabbing a piece of the air purifier market with inferior products.
 They rely on the absence of consumer education about air purification to succeed.